contefranz/configzsh/README.md

-This is a very simple repo to gather that boring set of instructions to automatically define a nice `zsh` and `vim` environment.
+# What's this?

+This repository contains the script `init.sh` to automatized the creation of customized `.dotfiles` for the following environments:

+1. `zsh` with `oh-my-zsh`.
+2. `powerlevel10k` theme for `oh-my-zsh`.
+3. `vim` with a set of plugins and nice settings.
+3. `.gitconfig` global file.

-There is nothing fancy...just launch the initialization script with `./init.sh`...
+There is nothing fancy here...just launch the initialization script with `./init.sh`...

 ### MacOS Requirements